christiandunkel/raytracer/documentation/documentation.md

 ## How to install

-This project is written in `C++` and build using the tool [CMake](https://cmake.org/), version `3.1` or higher.
+This project is written in `C++` and build using the tool [CMake](https://cmake.org/), version `3.1`, or higher.

 The build was tested in *Linux (Ubuntu)* and *Windows 10*.

-In order to run this project, you first want to clone the project by entering the following command in the command prompt in windows or the terminal in Linux.
+To run this project, you first have to clone the project by entering the following into your terminal:

 ```
 git clone https://github.com/christiandunkel/raytracer
 ```

 You can build the project on both Windows and Linux (tested on Ubuntu).
-But **make sure** to build it as a *Release build* instead of a *Debug build*, which will result in a considerably faster rendering process.
+But **make sure** to build it as a *Release build* instead of a *Debug build*, which will result in a faster rendering process.

 ### Windows

 The recommended process for building this project in Windows is to install `Visual Studio 2017` and then `Visual Studio Code`.
 Install the extensions `CMake 0.0.17` and `CMake Tools 1.1.1` in Visual Studio Code, then open the project folder inside Visual Studio Code.
-Make a clean build of *source > raytracer* in the new *Cmake* section in the toolbar, and you're done.
+Make a clean build of *source > raytracer* in the new *Cmake* section in the toolbar.

 After the build is finished, the program will be executed inside the terminal of Visual Studio Code.
 If you want to find the `.exe` file, it is located in *build > source > raytracer.exe*.